 There are basically two different techniques for indoor positioning:

-- Client-based Solution The terminal-based positioning is made possible by an existing infrastructure, such as WLAN access points or beacons.
-These send signals on a regular basis.
-The terminal device analyzes the signal characteristics and compares them with a reference database if necessary.
+- Client-based Solution The client-based positioning is made possible by an existing infrastructure, such as Wi-Fi access points or beacons.
+These regularly transmit signals which are received by a mobile device.
+The device analyzes the signal characteristics and compares them with a reference database if necessary.
 This requires an app to which messages can also be sent (return channel).
-The position is determined directly on the terminal device, which offers the user maximum data protection.
+The position is determined directly in the app on the device, which offers the user maximum data protection.

 - Server-based Solution Infrastructure-based positioning works exactly the other way round.
-A WiFi enabled terminal/tag or Bluetooth beacon sends out signals (MAC address) that are detected by specific hardware and forwarded to a server.
+A Wi-Fi enabled device/tag or Bluetooth beacon sends out signals that are detected by specific hardware and forwarded to a server.
 This server compares the transmitted coordinates of the access points and measures their signal strength.
-This procedure has the advantage that devices without an application can also be detected and analysed.
+This procedure has the advantage that devices can be detected without them having an application installed.